Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Limited inputs

-A soundbar mustn’t block your screen, so if you are tight on space – or can’t wall-mount the soundbar – this might be a good choice.
+A soundbar mustn’t block your screen, so this might be a good choice if you are tight on space – or can’t wall-mount the soundbar.

 It’s a standard stereo soundbar that supports Dolby and DTS 2-channel audio – and it also comes with a subwoofer to help fill out the sound.

-Another plus of this model is you can add wireless rear speakers for a more immersive surround sound experience – check out the SWA-9200S wireless rear speaker kit for this.
+Another plus of this model is adding wireless rear speakers for a more immersive surround sound experience – check out the SWA-9200S wireless rear speaker kit for this.

-For example, you don’t have an HDMI ARC connection, so you should ensure your TV has an optical audio output before buying this soundbar, as this would be the best way to connect everything together.
+For example, you don’t have an HDMI ARC connection, so you should ensure your TV has an optical audio output before buying this soundbar, as this would be the best way to connect everything.

 Samsung HW-B450 Specifications